 In a startup competition which I organized and MCed, one of the judges was Bruce Taragin, managing director at Blumberg Capital.
 All finalsits of the competition, were required to attend a mentoring session by Dona Griffit.
 Donna is a “Storyteller and Pitch Alchemist“.
 She does wonders.

 Throughout the mentoring sessions, one startup stood out.
 It presented so poorly.
 The worst by far.
 After the mentoring session I remember kindly telling Moti, the CEO: “Listen man, if you wish, you can present in the finals.
 You earned it.
-I’m just not sure this would serve your interest.
+I’m just not sure this would serve your interest so well.
 Please reconsider.
 Please make your homework and be rehearsed if you choose to attend”.

 Moti has indeed done his homework.
 He learned that one of the judges (yes, Bruce Taragin) recently invested in a startup similar to his.
-Correspondingly, he conducted an in-depth research.
-He learned that competitor upside down.
+Correspondingly, he came prepared.

 In the finals, he capitalized on that.
-He made sure to deliver his unique strengths.
+He made sure to deliver his unique strengths over that other startup which Bruce invested in.
 Bruce almost fell off when he heard that that a contest seems much better than his own investment!